Who can you talk to?

 Some people find groups very helpful, and they form bonds with other members that are deeper and more significant than almost anything in their past.
 However, other people get embarrassed or uncomfortable when talking about personal issues with strangers.
-If groups are not your style, don’t worry.
+If groups aren't your style, don’t worry.

-For more information about support groups available in your area, visit the NHS Inform Support Group Directory.
+For more information about support groups in your area, visit the NHS Inform Support Services Directory.

 Internet support groups

 If there is no group near to you, or you have problems getting to one, you can join internet support groups or chat rooms.
 There are a number of internet groups for various illnesses.
-These are easy to join and you can ‘talk’ to other people.
+These are easy to join and enable you to share your experience with other people.
 If you want, you can stay anonymous and just read the emails of other people on the list.

 This can be very supportive, as you can find out that other people have similar thoughts, emotions and experiences.
 It can make you feel less alone and can help you learn how to cope with the treatment and live with your illness.
 Internet groups are easy to join and also easy to leave, without any need for personal contact or explanations.

 Someone involved in your care may be able to get you advice on the most relevant and reliable internet support groups or contact a voluntary organisation specific to your illness, for further advice.

 Some people find that they don’t want to talk about their thoughts or feelings or about their illness and its treatment.
 They would rather just get on with life, and find that doing normal everyday things and not discussing being ill is the best way for them to cope with it